-- If you only see a head and tail, the head evaluated so that there were no instances of the loop to execute.
+- If you only see a head and tail, the head evaluation determined that there were no instances of the loop to execute.

 The inputs tab displays the input provided for this run.
 For trees, this is source data; for routines, this is individual inputs.
 Either way, as with results, this is editable.
 Any edits to this are audited as well.

-Triggers are what tell the engine to do something.
-Start a workflow, pick back up a deferred task, retry an error, etc. There are three types of triggers:
+Triggers are what tell the engine to do something, such as start a workflow, pick back up a deferred task, or retry an error.

-Triggers generally have three statuses: New, Complete, and Failed:
+Triggers generally have three statuses: New, Closed, and Failed.

-- Complete: the trigger has been successfully executed by the engine.
+- Closed: The trigger has been successfully executed by the engine.

-Errors inside the run will be accompanied by a New Task and a Failed Trigger.
+Errors inside the run will accompany a New Task and a Failed Trigger.

 The error provides the error number with a link to the full error information, the type of error, and a summary of the error.
-Generally, you will need to follow the link and go to the full error page to troubleshoot and resolve the error.
+Generally, you must follow the link and go to the full error page to troubleshoot and resolve the error.